nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my.md

 title: Hello, World
 ---

 # Hi there!
+Welcome to class!!!

-This Markdown file creates a page at `your-domain.com/page-1/`
+This Markdown file creates a page at `localhost:4321/my/`

 It probably isn't styled much, but Markdown does support:
 - **bold** and _italics._